nickcox/cd-extras/readme.md

 [~/projects]> █
 ```

-## Viewing available locations
+## Viewing available navigation targets

-As an alternative to menu completion you retrieve a list of available navigation targets with:
+As an alternative to menu completion you retrieve a list of available targets with:

 - `Get-Stack -Undo` (`dirs -u`)
 - `Get-Stack -Redo` (`dirs -r`)